 Urban Grocers International, Inc. will operate both branded and unbranded grocery stores specifically designed for the urban grocery market.
 A typical branded urban grocery store would be the Save-A-Lot brand, while the unbranded would be an independent non Save-A-Lot store.
 Both stores will operate from a strip mall or shopping center in an ethnically-rich or diverse neighborhood with close ties to the community.

-Urban Grocers International intends to acquire a group of branded grocery stores located in the mid-west by the end of Q2 2013.
+Urban Grocers International intends to acquire a group of branded grocery stores located in the Northeast by the beginning of Q2 2014.
 This acquisition will generate revenues exceeding $200 million and employ 870 people in the UGRO markets served by Urban Grocers branded and unbranded lines..

 Click here to learn more about "food deserts".